-If anything, the Ministry hired teachers with more observable skills.
-As can be seen from Table 7, teachers in the NGO treatment arm have less tertiary education.
-They are also more likely to be male.
-There is no significant difference in terms of age and teaching qualifications between government and NGO.
+Inasmuch as there are any significant differences, the Ministry hired teachers with more observable skills.
+As can be seen from Table 8, Panel A, teachers in the NGO treatment arm have less tertiary education.
+There is no significant difference in terms of teaching qualifications and age between government and NGO.
+Teachers in the government arm are more likely to be male.
 Interestingly, none of these observable skills or demographic characteristics are significantly correlated with changes in test scores.

 Another way in which recruitment could be compromised is through local capture of the hiring process.
 Instead of hiring the best qualified candidate, existing teachers lobby for employing their friends and relatives.
-Duflo et al. (2012) note that local capture of this kind significantly reduced the positive impact of contract teachers on learning, but that schools which received a complementary training intervention for the School Management Committee were less prone to local capture.
+Duflo et al. (2012a) note that local capture of this kind significantly reduced the positive impact of contract teachers on learning, but that schools which received a complementary